V-core9/UltimateScript/README.md

 ![alt text](https://raw.githubusercontent.com/MyUserNameIsMyUserName/Login-Register-PHP/master/assets/images/screenshot_6.png)

-New user will require approval currently, will implement options for this.
+New user will need approval currently, will implement options for this.
-So someone how can login can currently approve, there is no user levels added yet.
+So someone who can login can currently approve, there is no user levels added yet.
 ![alt text](https://raw.githubusercontent.com/MyUserNameIsMyUserName/Login-Register-PHP/master/assets/images/login.png)